 Terrence has always eaten the same breakfast (and lunch) since I’ve known him.
 Instead of asking, “What do you want for breakfast?”, make breakfast easy by eating the same thing daily.

 We do switch up breakfast from week to week, but every day of one week, the kids know to expect the same thing.
+It just makes the mornings go smoother.

 Write a list.